-Amtrak back in service in Northeast; officials unsure train was struck by object
+Amtrak in service; officials unsure train was struck

 Philadelphia — Federal authorities said Monday they’re unsure anything struck the windshield of an Amtrak train minutes before a deadly derailment in Philadelphia last week, adding another twist to the investigation the day trains started running to New York again.